 Stationary bikes, or spinning bikes, can be an excellent alternative to road or trail riding for exercise enthusiasts or competitive athletes.
 While there is no substitute for going for a hard, heart rate-raising ride outside, there are times when a more controlled ride indoors is called for.
 For those of us in Northern climates, winter weather can push you indoors for weeks or months at a time, as you move to more of a cold weather cycling routine.
 Sometimes a few days of thunderstorms can cause even the most well-intentioned road ride plan to be postponed.
 And there are times when road construction or traffic patterns make it unsafe enough to ride outside that an indoor ride is best.

 Riding on a spinning or stationary bike also has a benefit that many athletes value: It gives you complete control over the intensity, duration, and environment surrounding your ride.
 No stoplights, no wind, no hills.
-No need to carry a computer, fiddle with a bike lock, you don’t even need to wear a helmet!
+No need to carry a computer, fiddle with a bike lock, you aren’t going to have to have a bike tire pump nearby before each ride, and you don’t even need to wear a helmet!
 Just a completely controlled environment for you to do precise interval work or to work at your desired heart rate.

 What to Look For in your Stationary Bike

 Buying a stationary bike can be a large investment, so be sure you are looking at the features that will actually help you.
 A few things to look for include:

 - Positioning.
 Perhaps the first choice to make is if you want a recumbent or upright bike.
 Recumbent

 bikes are lower and have you seated with your legs and feet in front of you.
 Upright bikes are just that – upright – and resemble an actual bike posture.
 Unless you ride a recumbent-style bike when outside, we suggest you train on an upright.